jeremy39c/peanut-butter-recipes-analysis/README.md

 In adhering to the above procedure, one permutation test was performed to determine the likely missingness of the description column conditioned on the minutes column.
-When using the absolute difference in means of minutes as the test statistic and a significance level of 0.05, the calculated p-value was equal to 0.433, meaning there is not evidence to reject the null hypothesis, that there is a difference in the distribution of minutes depending on the missingness of description, meaning description is most likely MCAR conditioned on minutes.
+When using the absolute difference in means of minutes as the test statistic and a significance level of 0.05, the p-value was calculated to be 0.433, meaning there is not evidence to reject the null hypothesis, that there is not a difference in the distribution of minutes depending on the missingness of description.
+So, description is most likely MCAR conditioned on minutes.

 Another permutation test performed examined the likely missingness of the